Who We Serve

 Best routes:

-Hank usually has a roadmap or workflow decision that looks reasonable on paper but feels risky in practice because the supporting data is not solid enough yet.
+Product, analytics, and growth leaders usually have a roadmap or workflow decision that looks reasonable on paper but feels risky in practice because the supporting data is not solid enough yet.

 Typical trigger: